Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 The P-10C is controllable, lightweight, easy to carry, and reliable.

-I own a standard P10C, an early model, and if I had the option at the time…I’d have gone with an optic-ready option.
+I own a standard P10C, an early model, and if I had the option at the time…I’d have gone with an optic-ready version.
 Red dots make shooters faster, more accurate, and extend their effective range.

 What’s not to love?
 Add in a light, and I have a gun I can use regardless of the external conditions.